-The precise statements correspond with Theorem \ref{Main1} and Theorem \ref{main2}, respectively.
-The crucial step to obtain this results is to obtain canonical representatives for a matrix congruence relation in Proposition $\ref{canonicalformsreal}$ and Proposition $\ref{canonicalformscomplex}$.
-Some ideas in the proofs of these come from Lemma 4.1 in \cite{Horn}.
+The precise statements correspond to Theorem \ref{Main1} and Theorem \ref{main2}, respectively.
+The crucial step to obtain these results is to obtain canonical representatives for a matrix congruence relation in Proposition $\ref{canonicalformsreal}$ and Proposition $\ref{canonicalformscomplex}$.
+The proofs draw on ideas from Lemma 4.1 in \cite{Horn}.